 ALIMONY

-The award of alimony may not leave the payor with significantly less net income than the net income of the recipient unless there are written findings of exceptional circumstances.
+An alimony award may not leave the obligor with significantly less net income than the net income of the obligee, unless there are exceptional circumstances

 If you have questions about alimony in your case call us to schedule a consultation on (786) 539-4935.